robert-oleynik/AI4SE-Mutation-Testing/README.md

 	- The first and most basic generator is the `docstring` generator.
 This generator will prompt the LLM only with the signature and docstring.
-	- The third and last generator `comment_rewrite` will additionally write the original function commented out before the member function signature.
+	- The second generator `comment_rewrite` will additionally write the original function commented out before the member function signature.
-	- TODO: `comment_rewrite` with context
+	- The `comment_rewrite_no_context` generator is a variation of the previous generator, that does not provide context for the surrounding class.

 2. Reusing parts of the existing implementation and prompting the LLM to rewrite parts of it: